Table of contents

 HIPAA Compliance Requirements for Databases

-HIPAA compliance extends to the databases healthcare organizations use for data storage and management.
-To ensure ePHI security and privacy, HIPAA outlines four crucial areas for database solutions:
+HIPAA compliance extends to the databases that healthcare organizations use for data storage and management.
+To help keep ePHI secure and private, HIPAA outlines four crucial areas for database solutions:

 Administrative Safeguards: Setting the Rules